elbertsoftware/CloudDeveloperUsingMicrosoftAzure/2.5. Project - Deploy Neighborly App with Azure Functions/src/README.md

 2. Create a storage account (within the previously created resource group and region) - `neighborlystorage`

-3. Create an Azure Function App within the resource group, region and storage account.
+3. Create an Azure Function App - `neighborlyapp` - within the resource group, region and storage account.
    - Note that app names need to be unique across all of Azure.
    - Make sure it is a Linux app, with a Python runtime.

-    Example of successful output, if creating the app `neighborlyapp`:

-    ```bash
-    Your Linux function app 'myneighborlyapi', that uses a consumption plan has been successfully created but is not active until content is published using Azure Portal or the Functions Core Tools.
-    ```

 4. Set up a Cosmos DB Account - `neighborlycosmos`.
 You will need to use the same resource group, region and storage account, but can name the Cosmos DB account as you prefer. **Note:** This step may take a little while to complete (15-20 minutes in some cases).